OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md

                              Tell Octopus which Google Apps domain to trust.
       --guestloginenabled=VALUE
                              Whether guest login should be enabled
-      --octopusIdIsEnabled=VALUE
-                             Set the octopusId IsEnabled, used for
-                               authentication.
-      --octopusIdIssuer=VALUE
-                             Follow our documentation to find the Issuer for octopusId.
-      --octopusIdClientId=VALUE
-                             Follow our documentation to find the Client ID for octopusId.
-      --octopusIdScope=VALUE Only change this if you need to change the OpenID Connect scope requested by Octopus for octopusId.
-      --octopusIdNameClaimType=VALUE
-                             Only change this if you want to use a different security token claim for the name from octopusId.
-      --octopusIdAllowAutoUserCreation=VALUE
-                             Tell Octopus to automatically create a user account when a person signs in with octopusId.
-      --octopusIdClientSecret=VALUE
-                             Tell Octopus the shared secret to use for Octopus ID authentication requests.
       --oktaIsEnabled=VALUE  Set the okta IsEnabled, used for authentication.
       --oktaIssuer=VALUE     Follow our documentation to find the Issuer for okta.